-Ensure safe, systematic and scientific mining practices, with the aim to preserve the environment and ecology, and uphold its reputation as a responsible mining Company.
+• Ensure safe, systematic and scientific mining practices, with the aim to preserve the environment and ecology, and uphold its reputation as a responsible mining Company.

-standards and infrastructure facilities of the local region, with emphasis on education, health, training rural youth for better employability, solar electricity in every home and street, clean drinking water and sanitation for all
+- Grow as a reputed business house by consolidating manganese and iron ore activities into a significant conglomerate with downstream integration of ferroalloys, power and steel; supported by robust corporate governance practices based on the principles of fair play, integrity, ethics and social welfare. - Build a happy and content society using effective and appropriate technology to improve the living standards and infrastructure facilities of the local region, with emphasis on education, health, training rural youth for better employability, solar electricity in every home and street, clean drinking water and sanitation for all.

-Continue preserving and promoting art, culture, heritage and traditions of Sandur and the surrounding villages.
+• Continue preserving and promoting art, culture, heritage and traditions of Sandur and the surrounding villages.

+SMIORE's legacy is one for the history books; it's mining started in 1904 and is still going strong, even after a century of world happenings.
+The Company has stood the test of time and has endured the ebbs and flows of its journey.
 The Company is proud of its decades of history and believes that its strength lies in its experience, indomitable spirit and power to adapt and deliver excellence.

-His Highness Yeshwantrao Hindurao Ghorpade Visionary

-Yeshwantrao Ghorpade Founder

-Incorporated under the guidance and support of His Highness Yeshwantrao Hindurao Ghorpade, who advised his eldest son Murarirao Yeshwantrao Ghorpade to develop the manganese and iron ore mines in a scientific manner, the Company has evolved into something larger than what was envisioned.
+His Highness Yeshwantrao Hindurao Ghorpade Visionary Murarirao Yeshwantrao Ghorpade Founder Incorporated under the guidance and support of His Highness Yeshwantrao Hindurao Ghorpade, who advised his eldest son Murarirao Yeshwantrao Ghorpade to develop the manganese and iron ore mines in a scientific manner, the Company has evolved into something larger than what was envisioned.
 His vision led to the beginning of an era that still stands proud even today.